liftoff/HumanInput/README.rst

     HI.on('pointer:down', doMouseDownStuff); // Same as 'mousedown' or 'touchstart'
     // Be more specific
     HI.on('pointer:right:down', doRightByMe);
-    HI.on('middleclick', doPaste); // Alias to 'pointer:middle:click'
+    HI.on('middleclick', doPaste); // Alias to 'pointer:middle'
     // Be *very* specific
     HI.on('mouse:7:up', handleMouseSeven); // Only fire for mouse clicks using button 7; no touches!
     // Combine with keys (or other events) as modifiers!